 During the design week, you could visit the Noha Ceramic Studio and School for workshop, exhibition, fair and roundtable discussion too.
 Visitors could get an insight of the different techniques, materials and the education of the studio.

 The exhibition presented the works of ceramics students and ceramicists.
 My friend, Nóra is a student at Noha Ceramic School 1,5 year ago, so she gave us a little private tour in the studio.
 Look, how talented she is.

-Beautiful gastronomy object were displayed, such as cutlery, mug, plate and other tablewares.
+Beautiful gastronomy objects were displayed, such as cutlery, mug, plate and other tableware.

 Address: 1137 Budapest, Pozsonyi str.
 12.

 These were my favourite venues this year.
 What about yours?
 Have you visited the programs of the Design Week?